FZJ-JSC/xxhashdeep/README.md

+xxhashdeep is a fork of [hashdeep](https://github.com/jessek/hashdeep) adding [xxhash](https://github.com/Cyan4973/xxHash) as a fast hash algorithm option.

+# hashdeep

 This is md5deep, a set of cross-platform tools to compute hashes, or message digests, for any number of files while optionally recursively digging through the directory structure.
 It can also take a list of known